nicolasbadia/gxtable/README.md

 #Overview

-I share the table view I use for my project.
+I share the table view I'm using for my project.

 From the work of [__jslewis__](https://github.com/jslewis/sctable) Thanks a lot to him !